Patriotic Alternative: Prosecutions

+In March 2026, Alina Burns, a 19-year-old member of Patriotic Alternative, pleaded guilty to the attempted murder of Mohammed Mahmoodi on 2 August 2025, and was sentenced to 19 years and six months in prison on 15 May 2026.
+Burns is autistic and has suffered from anorexia.

+In May 2026 four men were arrested and charged in connection with threatening and abusive behaviour at an anti-immigration protest in Blairgowrie, Perth and Kinross, during which neo-Nazi flags were placed on the Wellmeadow war memorial, including one linked to Patriotic Alternative which read "Deport all illegal migrants".

+In September 2026, Thomas Webster, a 29-year-old former tax worker at HM Revenue and Customs, was given a two year sentence on ten counts of stirring up racial hatred, after calling for the killing and extinction of "racial enemies", including Muslims, Jews and gay people.
+He had described himself as a "genocidal racist monster".
+Webster had been referred to Prevent four times since 2017.

+Later in September, Ivan Jennings, a 46-year-old warehouse worker from Stafford, was sentenced to five years after pleading guilty to encouraging terrorism.
+On social media, including online group chats, Jennings discussed killing Jews and Muslims and identified targets of a potential attack.
+His defence lawyer spoke of Jennings' "deep existential fears" after experiencing a heart attack at work in 2023.

 Links to National Action

-The Times reported in October 2021 that Mark Collett had attended combat training with former members of the now-proscribed neo-Nazi organisation National Action.
-The investigation also revealed that Kris Kearns, who leads Patriotic Alternative's "Fitness Club" initiative, was active in National Action before the group was banned.
-In August 2022, it was reported that Kearns faces extradition from Spain to the UK, and up to 15 years in prison on terrorism charges relating to the sharing of far-right terrorist manifestos on the encrypted messaging app Telegram.
-Sam Melia, a regional organiser for PA, has previously been affiliated with National Action.
+The Times reported in October 2021 that Mark Collett had attended combat training with former members of the proscribed neo-Nazi terrorist organisation National Action.
+The investigation also revealed that Kristofer Kearney, known as Kris Kearns, who leads Patriotic Alternative's "Fitness Club" initiative, was active in National Action before the group was banned.
+Kearns had been living in Spain, but was extradited, convicted of terrorism, and jailed in 2023 for four years and eight months.
+Sam Melia, a regional organiser for PA and husband of Laura Tyrie, was previously affiliated with National Action.
 Alex Davies, the jailed co-founder of National Action, had been active within Patriotic Alternative for more than two years.

 Transnational affiliations

 In March 2021, Mark Collett, as a representative of Patriotic Alternative, participated in an online conference bringing together Daniel Conversano's Les Braves, the Syrian Social Nationalist Party and the Nordic Resistance Movement (NRM), at the end of which Mark Collett and Simon Lindberg of the NRM called for the union of white nationalists.
 In September 2021, PA formalised this partnership with Les Braves by publishing an article by Les Braves on its website.
 Australian extremist Blair Cottrell participated in a conference organised by Patriotic Alternative in 2024.

 The Russian emigre news outlet The Insider listed Patriotic Alternative among the organisations sending representatives to an international congress of far-right and neo-Nazi movements held in the Mariinsky Palace in St. Petersburg in September 2025.